IMSoley/tasawwuf/README.md

 ### Camille Adams Helminski

+* Rumi and His Friends: Stories of the Lovers of God Excerpts from the Manaqib al-'Arifin of Aflaki [[Amazon](https://amzn.to/30ooHvF)]
 * Words from the East [[Amazon](https://amzn.to/2OolXLW)]
 * Happiness Without Death: Desert Hymns [[Amazon](https://amzn.to/38aTdxi)]
 * The Light of Dawn: Daily Readings from the Holy Qur'an [[Amazon](https://amzn.to/30aH9HV)]